Smartflix/CICD-Project-with-Jenkins-Maven-SonaQube-Docker-and-EKS/README.md

 Steps to do th eproject.
 spin 3 servers for jenkins ,Sonarqube and  EKS
-Run the following command in the jenkins:
+Run the following command in the jenkins (server1):
 Install the dependancy
 ```
 ## Install Java